Dabronzo/DJFlamingo/README.md

 #### Create Venue

-- Display a page with a form to the creation of a new venue.
-All the fields are string and the only ones that can be let blank are the “website” and “info”.
+- Display a page with a form to create a new venue.
+All of the fields are a string and the only ones that can be blank are the “website” and “info”.

 <br/>
 <details>